thxsxth/POMDP_RLSepsis/README.md

-# RLMimic

-This repository contains code for Reinforcement Learning based, Dynamic Treatment strategies for Sepsis
+# Reinforcement Learning based 'Learning' of Dynamic Sepsis Treatment Strategies

+### Data
+Open [mimic] database was used as the data source.
+Relationships of the schema can be found [here][schema].

+Most of the preprocessing was done on Google Big Query Mimic-iii project,and preprocessed and cleansed using SQL on Big Query and Pandas.